TicWatch Pro 4G/LTE(opens in new tab)

 |Water resistance||IP68 + pool swimming||IP68|

-As for other similarities, you'll have Google Assistant, NFC for Google Pay, 4 GB of internal storage, and it's still powered by the Snapdragon Wear 2100.
-Memory has nearly doubled (more on that in a bit), which helps with the performance and speed of the watch, but it would've been nice to see the upgrade to the Snapdragon Wear 3100 with this release.
+As for other similarities, you'll have Google Assistant, NFC for Google Pay, 4 GB of internal storage, and it's still powered by the Snapdragon Wear 2100 processor.
+Memory has nearly doubled (more on that in a bit), which helps significantly with the performance and speed of the watch.
+However, it would've been nice to see the updated processor make its arrival, but it didn't happen with this model.

 You also have the same IP68 water-resistance rating, which is now suitable for pool swimming in shallow waters.
-An ATM rating would've been another helpful addition, especially since the company cautions against using the Pro 4G in high-speed water pressure environments.
-MIL-STD-810G durability is a great addition.
+Considering that Mobvoi cautions against using the Pro 4G in high-speed water pressure environments, it would've been great to include a higher water resistance rating.
+The good news is that you do get a MIL-STD-810G durability rating with the TicWatch Pro 4G/LTE.

-The biggest and baddest new feature is — you guessed it — the cellular connectivity.
-Before you get too excited about the 4G/LTE connectivity, it's important to note that it's only available with Verizon as of now.
-The best new feature is easily Verizon NumberShare, which enables you to receive calls, texts, and use data anywhere with the Pro 4G.
+The biggest and baddest new feature is — you guessed it — cellular connectivity.
+Before you get too excited about the 4G/LTE connectivity, it's important to note that it's only available with Verizon.
+One of the best features is Verizon NumberShare, which enables you to receive calls, texts, and use data anywhere with the Pro 4G.
 There's also a new SOS feature with 911 auto-dial and location sharing for emergencies.

 With that said, you'll want to keep in mind that when you combine this feature with GPS during an extensive workout, your battery is going to drain rather quickly.
 If you've been waiting for a smartwatch with LTE connectivity, this is a small price to pay for the feature.